jaredszajkowski/jaredszajkowski.github.io/content/post/cleaning-bloomberg-excel-export/index.md

     # File name variable
     file = fund + "_Index.xlsx"

-    # Import data from file as a pandas dataframe and drop rows and columns
+    # Import data from file as a pandas dataframe
     df = pd.read_excel(file, sheet_name = 'Worksheet', engine='openpyxl')

     # Set the column headings from row 5 (which is physically row 6)